nadiavali/JavaScript_From_Zero_To_Hero/README.md

 What I learned in Jvs:

-Variables and Constants
+Variables and Constants:
 Variable (let): Named storage of a value for multiple usages.
 Constant (const): An unchangeable variable.

-Data Types
+Data Types:
 Number: A numeric data type.
 String: A text data type, written in quotes (" or ').
 Boolean: A logical data type (true or false).
 Array: A collection of values.
 Common methods include push(), pop(), unshift(), and shift().

-Basic Operations
+Basic Operations:
 Assignment: =
 Math: +, -, *, etc.
 Comparison: >=, <, ==, ===, etc.